vvergarahack/problem-set-4/README.md

 ### Exercise 3 (`middleMan`)

+`middleMan` shoud be a publicly available method that accepts a `String` as input, and returns a `String` as output.

 Given a `String`, `str`, return a new 3-character `String` built from the 3 middle characters of `str`.
 Return `null` if the following specifications are not met.
 * `str` must not be `null`
 * the lenght of `str` must be odd